Aastha-Arora/Great-Barrier-Reef/README.md

 Then we looked into the monthly max and average SST data and max degree heating week values for the past five years and saw a noticeable increase in SST in 2016, 2017, and 2020.

-We compared the last five years for Central GBR by doing one-way analysis of variance (ANOVA)test(assumed a 5% significance level) to determine whether there was a significant difference in SST during the summer years of 2015-16, 2016-17, 2017-18, 2018-19, 2019-20 and found that that there was a variation of the average Set observed over these time periods.
+We compared the last five years for Central GBR by doing one-way analysis of variance (ANOVA)test (assumed a 5% significance level) to determine whether there was a significant difference in average SST during the summer years of 2015-2016, 2016-2017, 2017-2018, 2018-2019, 2019-20 and found that that there was a variation of the average SST observed over these time periods.

 For Northern and Central GBR: